 - Garden paints provide more interesting and contrasting colour options to brighten up and highlight outdoor living spaces

-Recommended garden paints
+Top 5 recommended garden paints

-- Ronseal Garden Paint: A water-based garden paint for outdoor furniture, brick, terracotta and metal surfaces
+- Ronseal Garden Paint: A water-based garden paint for outdoor furniture, brick, terracotta and metal surfaces.

-How to paint outdoor furniture
+How to prepare garden furniture for painting

 - Use a scraper or stiff brush to remove all surface traces of mould, algae and fungi